truecharts/public/library/common/_docs/Values.yaml Explained.md

 ### messagePath

-Configure the path at which the file to which the default container's termination message will be written
+Configure the path at which the file to which the main container's termination message will be written

 <details>